Lymphedema

 Diagnosis of Lymphedema

-Tests for lymphatic filariasis should be done in tropical and subtropical areas where the infecting microfilariae are present.
+Tests for lymphatic filariasis should be performed in tropical and subtropical areas where the infecting microfilariae are present.

 If lymphedema seems much greater than expected (eg, on the basis of lymph node dissection) or appears after a delay in a female treated for breast cancer, cancer recurrence should be considered.